Squall47/ClashRoyaleCli/README.md

     - create account https://developer.clashroyale.com
     - generate key (token)
     - add your public ip
-    - complete file config.json with token and tag clan
+    - complete file config.json with token and tag clan and player tag ( start with # )

 - Functions :
     - Rank of your clan